+For much of my life I had no idea how to love my body.
+It didn’t even seem possible.
 I really struggle to get my weight to where I would like it.
 I have fat and wobbly legs.
 I had asthma as a child and I was never any good at sports at school.
-Which is quite a big deal.
+Which was quite a big deal.

 I love the picture at the top of this post, because I am happy and smiling.
 My right hip is stuck out sideways and my legs look fat, but I have just climbed a mountain in the sunshine with a dear friend.
 I am practising yoga and I know I can do it.
 I feel free and unashamed.
 I want to share this feeling with others.
 It’s liberating!